suborbital/docs/website/docs/quickstart.md

 - The description: `demo access key`

 We'll only be shown this access key once, so we'll need to store it somewhere safe and secure!

-## Meet PRO.xyz: our demo app

-Now that we have our access key, we can move on to integrating SE2 with our application!
-For this, we've built a simple demo application.

-PRO.xyz (prock-seez) is an imaginary company that operates networking services.
-Its services can be used to load-balance & cache requests,as well as protect its customers' servers from network attacks.

-Of course this is just a demonstration, so what happens behind the scenes is that our service generates a made-up "request log" of inbound HTTP requests that are being forwarded to upstream hosts.PRO.xyz' clients are able to view these requests in their dashboard

-Most providers have their own logic and algorithms that detect abuse, send out alerts or initiate protective measures.
-They may allow for some customizability, but it's *usually* very limited.

-PRO.xyz, on the other hand, has decided to make it possible *for its users* to fine-tune protections and alerts using the Suborbital Extension Engine.
-Suborbital's plugin system is used here to give users additional control and flexibility around deciding how requests are handled.

-For this demo we'll just focus on tagging suspicious requests, helping the provider improve its protections.

 ## The part where the integration happens